Aldia

 It is imparted that this spell which can be called a black art, devised with the goal to keep pursuing the enemy until they run out of breath, is An Diel’s legacy.

 The spell doesn’t just fire a mass of souls in a general direction, it makes the souls pursue their target, a quality typically associated with Dark magic.
 This is why the sorcery can be considered a “black art”, jahou (邪法) using the same kanji for “wicked” as the heretical occult from DS1.
-Much like Logan before him, Aldia was creating spells which at the very least risk the researcher falling to the Dark, something which would have definitely made the religious elements of Drangleic society mobilize against him.
-To be fair, the outrage wouldn’t be unfounded since most Aldian warlocks we encounter do employ Dark magic.
+Much like Logan before him, Aldia was creating spells that at the very least risked the researcher falling to the Dark, something which would have definitely made the religious elements of Drangleic society mobilize against him.
+To be fair, the outrage wouldn’t be unfounded since most Aldian warlocks we encounter do employ Dark magic, with the dogs roaming outside carrying the Affinity hex.
 The researcher did proliferate heresy among his fellows in their quest for knowledge.
-Soul Geyser only suggest that he had been trying to hide any sign of these interests early on, keep their dabbling to a select few closest to him; it didn’t last.
+He himself had likely begun dabbling with the subject early into his sorcerer career; the Bone Staff is far more proficient with hexes than sorceries.
+Soul Geyser only suggests that he had been trying to hide any sign of these interests early on, keep their dabbling to a select few closest to him; it didn’t last.

 In his attempts to overcome the Darksign, Aldia eventually embraced the Dark directly, performing experiments which ultimately resulted in the Forlorn.
 These spawns of the first sin invade us as dark spirits, confirming their connection to the antithesis of light through the Darksign.
 But unlike other phantoms, they cannot return to physicality.
 They don’t even have actual bodies — just an empty suit of armor with no face beneath the hood.
 They are forever phantoms wandering the world as perceived by others, attacking without purpose.
 This is because these wandering spirits lack individuality.
 They have no self with which to recognize their own world, keeping them untethered from reality.
 Without a place to go, they simply exist outside of time and space, manifesting only their equipment and only incorporeally.
 This goes far beyond the typical use of Dark magic.
 How did Aldia achieve this?
 Human sacrifice, of course.